top of page

 Bryan Vale

 Bryan Vale is a writer who lives and works in the San Francisco Bay Area.
 He writes fiction and poetry in addition to working as a marketing copywriter.
-His fiction and poetry have been published in Star 82 Review, Mind the Gap, Paddler Press, and Does It Have Pockets, among other journals.
-He has been a reader for Five Minutes, and he has twice been nominated for The Best of the Net.
+His fiction and poetry have been published in Hidden Peak Press, Star 82 Review, Mind the Gap, and Does It Have Pockets, among other journals.
+He has been a reader for Five Minutes, and he has been nominated once for Best Microfiction and twice for The Best of the Net.

 Bryan was born in San Francisco and grew up in the East Bay city of Concord.
 He studied Spanish and Latin American Literature at Westmont College in Santa Barbara, California, spending one semester in Querétaro, Mexico.
 After graduating in 2012, Bryan returned to the Bay Area, where he has worked as a writer (after a brief stint as a janitor) ever since.